 - 13.1.
-Matches within a period of 3 months prior to The Competition are subject to authorization by Concacaf.
-A request for permission must be submitted to Concacaf in advance by a Member Association(s) concerned with an indication of the venue and date of the planned match, the name of the opposing team and the financial arrangements.
+In accordance with the Concacaf Regulations Governing International Matches, a request for permission must be submitted to Concacaf in advance by a Member Association(s) concerned with an indication of the venue and date of the planned match, the name of the opposing team and the financial arrangements.
 In those cases, where such special permission is granted, financial conditions and provisions (as per FIFA and Concacaf) with respect to international matches will apply. - 13.2.
 Unless Concacaf gives special permission, the teams participating in The Competition shall not have the right to play friendly and/or official matches in the venues and/or markets of The Competition in a period commencing 60 days before the start and ending one month after the conclusion of The Competition.
 Such venue and/or market is defined as 100-miles radius from any official stadium.
 In those cases, where such special permission is granted, financial conditions and provisions (as per FIFA and Concacaf) with respect to international matches will apply. - 13.3.
 Once the groups for The Competition have been announced, teams in the same group may not play a friendly match in any of the venues of The Competition.
 Such venue and/or market is defined as 100-miles radius from any official stadium.
 In those cases, where such special permission is granted, financial conditions and provisions (as per FIFA and Concacaf) with respect to international matches will apply. - 13.4.
-In all cases, the Member Association concerned shall be responsible for all consequences which may result from failure to observe the regulations mention above.
+In all cases, the Member Association concerned shall be responsible for all consequences which may result from failure to observe the regulations mentioned above.